wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 ### Add Okta to Your ASP.NET Core + Angular App

-To get started, you’ll need to create an OpenID Connect application in Okta.
+To get started, you'll need to create an OpenID Connect application in Okta.
 Sign up for a forever-free developer account (or log in if you already have one).

 {% img blog/angular-aspnetcore-crud/OktaSignUp.png alt:"Okta's sign up page." width:"800" %}{: .center-image }

-Once you’ve logged in and landed on the dashboard page, copy down the Org URL pictured below.
+Once you've logged in and landed on the dashboard page, copy down the Org URL pictured below.
 You will need this later.

 {% img blog/angular-aspnetcore-crud/OktaOrgUrl.png alt:"Okta developer dashboard highlighting the org URL." width:"800" %}{: .center-image }